bluelegend76/vtouch-vanki/v1-Refactoring-Outline.md

 - [ ] CHANGE TO BUFFERS (INSTEAD OF TABS)
 - Add 'normal!'-Mode

+- Add support using termux-open
+  - Maybe using/remapping 'gx'
 Add support for opening images/soundfiles (etc) with cursor on text/path [****]